abbreviatedman/react-unit-01-intro-to-react/1a-react-and-jsx/01-jsx/readme.md

 ## Applying CSS class styles to JSX elements

-In JavaScript the `class` keyword is reserved by the language so if you want to refer to a CSS class within a JSX element, then you must use the attribute `className` instead.
+In JavaScript the `class` keyword is reserved by the language, so if you want to refer to a CSS class within a JSX element, then you must use the attribute `className` instead.

 ```jsx
 const intro = (